Lot #51 | My Mother Is Alive, My Mother Is Immortal. My Mother Is Ukraine

 2022.
 Kharkiv City, Ukraine

-- The lot contains a copy of Bogdan Ziza’s letter and a photograph of the administrative building occupied by Russian invaders, covered in paint symbolizing the color of the Ukrainian flag.
+This lot includes a copy of Bogdan Ziza’s letter along with a photograph depicting the administrative building, which was occupied by Russian invaders and adorned with paint symbolizing the colors of the Ukrainian flag.

 Lot Essay